 If the Judge does not grant the motion, depending upon what the motion is, the person may be able to appeal all that.
-Typically, appealing a West Palm Beach DUI case only occurs if someone was previously convicted during trial.
+Typically, appealing a DUI case in West Palm Beach only occurs if someone was previously convicted during trial.

 Where Does Appealing a West Palm Beach DUI Case Typically Take Place?